The Project on Precision Medicine, Artificial Intelligence, and the Law (PMAIL)

 Timo Minssen, Founder and Managing Director, Center for Advanced Studies in Biomedical Innovation Law and Professor of Law, University of Copenhagen

 The Petrie-Flom Center will shortly hire a fellow to assist on PMAIL.
-For more information on this position please see our posting here.

 This research is supported by a Novo Nordisk Foundation-grant for a Collaborative Research Programme (grant agreement number NNF17SA027784).